kaybinwang/dhcp-packer/README.md

 ## Usage
 `dhcp-packer` contains Python objects for each DHCP packet type.
-These objects are designed to be schematized and immutable.
+These objects are designed to be immutable with a rigid typed schema.

 ```python
 from dhcp.packets import DhcpDiscover, OperationCode